 Data sources and availability

-Eurostat collects economy-wide material flow accounts from all EU Member States, Norway, Switzerland and the candidate countries via an electronic questionnaire.
-The EW-MFA Questionnaire comprises mainly the direct material flow accounts with the components: domestic extraction used (DEU), imports (IMP), and exports (EXP).
-These components enable the derivation of the indicators DMC (domestic material consumption) and DMI (direct material input).
-The data sources national statistical institutes employ for the compilation of these accounts may differ in scope and quality between countries.
+Eurostat collects economy-wide material flow accounts from all EU Member States, EFTA and candidate countries via an electronic questionnaire (see website of Eurostat's environmental accounts).
+The EW-MFA questionnaire includes the following components: domestic extraction, imports and exports.
+These components enable the derivation of indicators such as domestic material consumption.
+The data sources used by the national statistical institutes for the compilation of these accounts may differ in scope and quality between countries.

 Further Eurostat information